barkprotocol/tiered-token/README.md

 ## Introduction

 This project outlines the steps to deploy and manage NFTs on the Solana blockchain using the Metaplex and Bubblegum libraries.
-The setup includes creating an NFT collection and minting compressed NFTs directly to or without a collection.
+The setup includes creating an NFT collection and minting compressed NFTs.

 ## Prerequisites